metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 So it's an ongoing effort that by no means gets fulfilled.

-I recommend you start at looking into [TODO](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/TODO.md) list and also use "TODO tree" extension to see more todo's, unless you have specific ideas or recommendations.
+I recommend you start at looking into [TODO](https://github.com/metablaster/WindowsFirewallRuleset/blob/develop/Readme/TODO.md) list and also use "TODO tree" extension to see even more todo's, unless you have specific ideas or recommendations.

+This all together may seem like a lot, but I preffer to put these things in front of you right away so that you can decide in peace, rather than bothering you with best practiced **AFTER** you decided to become part of this project.